Flash Floods: What are they, and who is at Risk?

 And most of us won’t soon forget the devastation Hurricane Katrina left behind.
 As the storm made its assault on the city of New Orleans, levee failures generated flash flooding so severe that, when all was said and done, nearly 80 percent of the city was engulfed in water.

 While we don’t like thinking about them, disasters like these should serve as a reminder that flash flooding can present a threat any time of year.
-To be prepared, property owners should understand their flood risk.
+To be prepared, property owners should better understand their flood risk, and that flooding can happen anywhere.
 Flood preparedness resources available at DisasterSafety.org and IBHS.org provide a good place to start.
-Additionally, property owners should consider a flood insurance policy to ensure they have the coverage they need when disaster strikes.
+Additionally, property owners should consider a flood insurance policy to help ensure they have the coverage for their property when disaster strikes.